influxdata/docs-v2/content/influxdb/cloud/get-started.md

 Next, we'll make it easier to visualize the raw data by viewing it in a graph.

 1. By default, a visualization cell appears below your initial metric selector cell showing the mean `response_time` values on a graph:
 2. Use the function dropdown menu to view different functions to apply to your data.
-For this response time data, the mean function is a good fit. <add link>
+For this response time data, the mean function is a good fit.
 3. Use the visualization type dropdown to view different visualization types available.
 For a complete list of options, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).
 4. Click the gear icon ({{< icon "gear" >}}) to edit specific settings for the visualization type, such as colors, orientation, and labels.